 OECD Home › Directorate for Financial and Enterprise Affairs › Latest Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Switzerland.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Mexico.

 Entry by generic pharmaceuticals can enhance competition, but innovation should be, at the same time, enhanced by allowing innovators to obtain intellectual property rights on their originator drug.
 The Competition Committee discussed these issues in June 2014.